priyalviroja/security-paradox/src/about.md

 ## The Vibe

-Think: **Philosophy meets security.
-Stoicism meets SIEM.
-Zen and the art of incident response.**
+Think: **Technical depth meets philosophical wisdom.
+System architecture meets Stoicism.
+AI-infused thinking meets human leadership.**

 We're going for "contemplative but not pretentious."
 "Deep but not dense."
-"Serious but not somber."
+"Technical but not jargon-heavy."

-Imagine if Marcus Aurelius was a CISO.
-Or if Bruce Schneier wrote haikus.
-Or if your therapist understood zero-trust architecture.
+Imagine if a security architect who thinks in systems and patterns decided to translate that into insights for leadership.
+Or if someone used AI to amplify their thinking and see connections others miss.
+Or if technical truth met leadership wisdom.

 That's the vibe.